fatiando/bordado/doc/index.rst

 .. seealso::

-   Many of these functions used to be in `Verde
+   Many of the functions here used to be in
-   <https://www.fatiando.org/verde/>`__ but were moved to Bordado to make them
-   more accessible without all of the extra dependencies that Verde requires.
+   `Verde <https://www.fatiando.org/verde/>`__.
+They were moved to Bordado to make them more accessible without all of the extra dependencies that Verde requires.
+We have also improved and expanded most of the functions ported from Verde.

 .. grid:: 1 2 1 2
     :margin: 5 5 0 0